-Ole Dam Mikkelsen has made this magnificent garden from an abandoned sugar cane field in just 33 years.
+Ole Dam Mikkelsen has made this magnificent garden in Barbados from an abandoned sugar cane field in just 33 years.
 It is full of huge trees, orchids, cacti and palms - only in the tropics can trees this size reach maturity in such a short time.

 The tree on the left I was told is a coolie nut tree from Brazil.
 I've tried to look it up without success.